rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 Learned that C# looks at the contents of a string when doing a comparison, where Java looks at the abolsute value of a string when doing a comparison.

+### Day 77: May 1st, 2022
+#####

+**Today's Progress:**
+1. Modified short_hand_command() list.
+2. Reserach on restructuring code.

+**Thoughts:**

+Small update today.
+Worked on research.
+I want to do a longer session of 4-8 hours / day this week.
+I'd like to get some major headway done on the parser.
+I'm not sure how exactly I'm going to go about completing this.
+Theres many times where I sit down and feel like the project is so big that I don't know where to start.
+I need more discipline to get more work done on the project.
+The minimal amount I've been doing isn't cutting it.

+If I really want to see this project completed, I need to work longer and harder at it.
+I need more structure and a better outline of what needs to get done on what day.

+The likely problem is the lack of deadlines.
+I need to start creating these so I can get more done.
+Without the deadlines, i might not make as much progress as I would otherwise if I had them.

+### Day 78: May 2nd, 2022
+#####

+**Today's Progress:**
+1. Evaluated user_input() parser.
+2. Worked on verb/noun parser.

+**Thoughts:**

+Should I code the program to take only verb/noun responses?
+Or should they be fully formed sentences?

+The problem is, what if the sentence the user enters is correct, but the way its formatted breaks the parser?

+This would be a problematic bug that would frustrate players.

+In addition to this, how would I even build the parser to work with full sentences instead of just verbs and nouns?
+Would the specific answer be placed within the puzzle itself, or is there a way to extend the parser to hold this information?

+I'm not really sure how to tackle this problem.
+In fact, similar to the movement problem, I find it difficult to wrap my head around how this aspect of the game should work.

+It might be easier to just create a verb/noun parser.
+Keeping the commands simple.
+My prototype should have been completed by day 60, but we're on day 78 and things are looking like they're going to take a little longer than expected.

+Do I need to entirely refactor the code?
+Or is there a better way I can structure this function out?